MHRG-VCU/co_generation_classification/README.md

 As can be seen, jointly optimizing for classification-generation provided a model with better generalization and a more stable training.
 During the experiments, it was also seen that the model trained without including the generation loss (only _Lc_), often plateaued.

+## Prerequisites
+The script uses the 2dlearn library https://github.com/danmar3/2dlearn-lib.
+To use the library, clone the repository and add the library's directory to the PYTHONPATH environmental variable.

+<br><br>

 [1] P. Nakov, A. Ritter, S. Rosenthal, F. Sebastiani and V. Stoyanov, "SemEval-2016 task 4: Sentiment analysis in Twitter," in 10th international workshop on semantic evaluation (SemEval 2016), San Diego, US, 2016